• Skip to primary navigation

 Instructions

-• Cream ingredients for cookie dough: Place butter and sugar in a large mixing bowl and cream with an electric mixer until well combined.
-Then add the egg and vanilla and cream until the egg is fully combined – do not mix any longer than necessary, or your cookies may turn out tough.
+• Cream ingredients for cookie dough: Place 1 cup butter and 1 cup granulated sugar in a large mixing bowl and cream with an electric mixer until well combined.
+Then add 1 large egg and 2 teaspoons vanilla extract and cream until the egg is fully combined – do not mix any longer than necessary, or your cookies may turn out tough.
 It will look scraggly, but that's fine

-• Add dry ingredients to cookie dough: Combine the flour, baking powder and salt in a medium bowl, then gradually add to the butter mixture and mix on low until combined.
+• Add dry ingredients to cookie dough: Combine 3 cups all-purpose flour, 2 teaspoons baking powder and Β½ teaspoon salt in a medium bowl, then gradually add to the butter mixture and mix on low until combined.

 • Cut out cookies: Cut out cookies (2-3 inch cutters work best), re-rolling any scraps of dough.
 Arrange cookies 2 inches apart on the prepared baking sheets and bake in batches for 8-10 minutes, or until the cookies are just starting to turn a light brown.
 The tops should spring back if lightly prodded, but you do not want to overbake these!